Best Honey for Toothache & Dental Pain

 How does honey compare to clove oil for toothache?

-Clove oil (eugenol) provides stronger immediate numbing and pain relief — it is a proven dental analgesic used by dentists.
+Clove oil (eugenol) provides stronger immediate numbing and pain relief — it is a well-established dental analgesic used by dentists.
 Honey provides better anti-inflammatory and antibacterial support but weaker direct pain relief.
 The ideal approach is combining both: mix honey with a drop of clove oil for immediate pain relief (clove) plus sustained anti-inflammatory and antimicrobial protection (honey).
 Both are temporary measures — see a dentist for the underlying cause.